uol-mediaprocessing-202021/medienverarbeitung-c-bokeh-effect/README.md

 **Required Packages:**

-Our implementation is based on Python3 with the following packages you need to install into your Python environment first to execute our program:
+Our implementation is based on Python3 with the following packages you need to install into your Python environment first to execute our program.

 *Note:* Behind the installation commands are the versions we are using with our project.

 -pip3 install opencv-python (version 4.4.0)